 - Second, consult – and that means consult before making firm recommendations to Ministers as well as, for instance, on any draft legislation.
+In particular, consult those responsible for delivery such as the department's agencies, local authorities, the police, the NHS and so on.

 - Third, if you do need to legislate, aim for easily understood regulations.
 Identify the precise problem, use plain English, provide flexibility and keep it short!